zzzxxxttt/SparseConv_mod/README.md

 # SpConv_mod

-This is a small mod of [spconv](https://github.com/traveller59/spconv) which uses less memory.
+This is a small modification of [spconv](https://github.com/traveller59/spconv) which uses less memory.

 ## Install